-Climbing the signposted path from the Temple of Hercules, you pass a small ruined Byzantine church on the right, dating from the fifth or sixth centuries, which reused many of the columns from the nearby temple.
+Climbing the signposted path from the Temple of Hercules, you pass a small ruined Byzantine church on the right, dating from the fifth or sixth century, which reused many of the columns from the nearby temple.
 The church formed part of a Byzantine town which probably covered much of the hill.

-The remains of a large Umayyad mosque on the left presage the huge Umayyad Palace complex, which stretches over the northern part of the hill.
+The remains of a large Umayyad mosque on the left indicate the beginning of the huge Umayyad Palace complex, which stretches over the northern part of the hill.
 Part of the palace was built over pre-existing Roman structures, and an entire colonnaded Roman street was incorporated into it.
 Built around 730, when Amman was a provincial capital, the complex probably combined the residential quarters of the governor of Amman with administrative offices.
 It was still in use during the Islamic Abbasid (750–969) and Fatimid (969–1179) periods, although much of the brand-new palace was never rebuilt following a devastating earthquake in 749.

 The entrance hall

 Beyond the mosque you come to the impressive domed entrance hall, reached by crossing the first of four plazas.
-Built over an earlier Byzantine building (which is why it’s in the shape of a cross), the hall is decorated with stucco colonnettes and Persian-style geometric patterns, set off by foliage rosettes and a houndstooth zigzag.
+Built over an earlier Byzantine building (which is why it’s in the shape of a cross), the hall is decorated with stucco colonnettes and Persian-style geometric patterns, set off by foliage rosettes and a hound's-tooth zigzag.
 Much renovation has been carried out here in recent years, not all of it subtly – the new stucco around the interior walls deliberately clashes with the original work, and in 1998 a new dome was constructed above the building, though archeological controversy persists about whether there ever was a dome here in antiquity.
-To one side of the building are the remains of a small bath-house, beside a large round cistern and what may have been an olive-pressing works.
+To one side of the building are the remains of a small bathhouse, beside a large round cistern and what may have been an olive-pressing works.

 The colonnaded street